psaltisa/psaltisa.github.io/_posts/2022-02-12-epistemological-anarchism.markdown

 methodology.
 >-Paul Feyerabend

 Recently I came across a book by Daniele Bolelli titled "*On the warrior's path: philosophy, fighting, and martial arts mythology*".
 I enjoy both martial arts -  I used to practice Kung Fu as a kid - and philosophy, and I really enjoyed reading this book during the Christmas holidays.
 In one of the last chapters, Bolelli makes the connection between the philosophies of Bruce Lee and Paul Feyerabend.
 He argues that Lee's JKD is a prime example of epistemological anarchism in action.
 Bruce Lee doesn't cling on any particular style, instead he chooses to use whichever will help him express himself in a particular situation.
-This idea resonates with the concept of [remixing]({% post_url 2022-01-17-payne-and-remix %}){:target="\_blank"} I discussed in a post last month.
+This idea resonates with the concept of [remixing]({% post_url 2022-01-17-payne-and-remix %}) I discussed in a post last month.

 ### Is scientific research too rigid today?